 HEALTH: The couple has supported outfits like Saint Barnabas Health Care System, Yale New Haven Health Services, and New York Presbyterian.
 The couple has also supported an outfit in Cambridge, Mass. called Primary Care Progress, whose donors include conservative funders like Seth Klarman and Roger Hertog.
 Primary Care Progress describes itself as a "nonprofit working to revitalize our primary care system and address the national shortage of primary care providers and leaders."
 It is worth noting that Asness' mother ran a medical education firm.

 EDUCATION: Asness has given modestly to his alma maters University of Chicago and UPenn, and has recently donated $15 million to the London Business School.
 The couple has also supported Teach for America.

-LOOKING AHEAD: Asness is only in his late 40s, so his giving might scale up later.
+LOOKING AHEAD: Asness is only in his late 40s, so his giving might scale up eventually.
 One area to watch is health care, given his mother's background, as well as the environment.
 Asness has controversially weighed in on global warming in the past.
-As a scholarly man who's involved with the Manhattan Institute, Asness's forays into policy should be watched as well.
+As a scholarly man who is involved with the Manhattan Institute, Asness's forays into policy should be watched as well.